Anti-ballistic missile: 21st century

 On 13 June 2002, the United States withdrew from the Anti-Ballistic Missile Treaty and recommenced developing missile defense systems that would have formerly been prohibited by the bilateral treaty.
 The action was stated as needed to defend against the possibility of a missile attack conducted by a rogue state.
 The next day, the Russian Federation dropped the START II agreement, intended to completely ban MIRVs.

 The Lisbon Summit of 2010 saw the adoption of a NATO program that was formed in response to the threat of a rapid increase of ballistic missiles from potentially unfriendly regimes, though no specific region, state, or country was formally mentioned.
 This adoption came from the recognition of territorial missile defense as a core alliance objective.
 At this time, Iran was seen as the likely aggressor that eventually led to the adoption of this ABM system, as Iran has the largest missile arsenal of the Middle East, as well as a space program.
 From this summit, NATO's ABM system was potentially seen as a threat by Russia, who felt that their ability to retaliate any perceived nuclear threats would be degraded.
 To combat this, Russia proposed that any ABM system enacted by NATO must be universal to operate, cover the entirety of the European continent, and not upset any nuclear parity.
 The United States actively sought NATO involvement in the creation of an ABM system, and saw an Iranian threat as a sufficient reason to warrant its creation.
 The United States also had plans to create missile defense facilities, but NATO officials feared that it would have provided protection to Europe, it would have detracted from the responsibility of NATO for collective defense.
 The officials also argued the potential prospect of U.S-commanded operation system that would work in conjunction with the Article 5 defense of NATO.

-On 15 December 2016, the US Army SMDC had a successful test of a U.S. Army Zombie Pathfinder rocket, to be used as a target for exercising various anti-ballistic missile scenarios.
+On 15 December 2016, the US Army SMDC had a successful test of a US Army Zombie Pathfinder rocket, to be used as a target for exercising various anti-ballistic missile scenarios.
 The rocket was launched as part of NASA's sounding rocket program, at White Sands Missile Range.